 our values as an organization.
 Newgen is committed

-for making a meaningful contribution towards the
+for making a meaningful contribution towards

-nation's social, economic, and environmental goals.
+the nation's social, economic, and environmental

-process for the sustainable development of whole
+CSR a key process for the sustainable development

-communities, and we actively contribute to the
+of communities, and we actively contribute to the

 holistic development of underprivileged children.